 Eligibility and selection process of the PalAss Exceptional Lecturer:

-- Eligible candidates will have a PhD in palaeontology or a related field and will be in the early to mid-stage of their career.
+- Eligible candidates will have a PhD in palaeontology or a related field.

 - Applicants can reside in any country, but must be members of the Association.